 And with what does this assertion connect itself?

-&#8220;In Jesus alone dwells all the fullness&#8221;; &#8220;in him dwelleth all the fulness of the Godhead bodily.&#8221; &#8220;The one hundred-and-twenty tongues of fire &#8230; had not the value of the dove,&#8221; etc.
+"In Jesus alone dwells all the fulness"; "in him dwelleth all the fulness of the Godhead bodily."
+"The one hundred-and-twenty tongues of fire ... had not the value of the dove," etc.

-Does Mr. M. think that this divine seal, put on Jesus as man &#8220;anointed with the Holy Ghost and with power,&#8221; when He took His place with His own and began His public career, is the same thing as &#8220;the fulness which dwells in him bodily&#8221;?
-Is it when the Holy Ghost descended on Him, that the fulness of His deity *began?*
+Does Mr. M. think that this divine seal, put on Jesus as man "anointed with the Holy Ghost and with power," when He took His place with His own and began His public career, is the same thing as "the fulness which dwells in him bodily"?
+Is it when the Holy Ghost descended on Him, that the fulness of His deity *began*?

 And if that is not what it means, what connection is there between these things?
 Was it the personal presence of the Holy Ghost in Jesus which constituted in Him the fulness of the Deity?
 If not, the contrast which Mr. M. establishes on this point between Him and His disciples has no value.

-Jesus as man was sealed by God the Father; but He *was* God manifested in the flesh, which is quite another thing.
+Jesus as man was sealed by God the Father; but He was God manifested in the flesh, which is quite another thing.
 There is a difference in the manner of the presence of God.
 Christ was God incarnate.
 The Holy Ghost, even if we look on Him as God, only dwells in us.
 He does not become man so as to unite humanity to His Person.
-And, if we recognize the Holy Ghost as a Person and as God, what do these words mean: &#8220;the one hundred-and-twenty tongues of fire had not the value of the dove&#8221;?
+And, if we recognize the Holy Ghost as a Person and as God, what do these words mean: "the one hundred-and-twenty tongues of fire had not the value of the dove"?

-This is true, that the manifestation of the Holy Ghost in Christ, who did not lift up &#8220;his voice in the streets,&#8221; was different from the manifestation of the Holy Ghost in the disciples, who were to proclaim abroad from the housetops what He said to them in the ear.
+This is true, that the manifestation of the Holy Ghost in Christ, who did not lift up "his voice in the streets," was different from the manifestation of the Holy Ghost in the disciples, who were to proclaim abroad from the housetops what He said to them in the ear.
 Christ was more the object, the disciples were more the messengers, of the faith which condemns the world which has rejected Jesus.
 But to speak of

-| Page 109.
+¦ Page 109.

 {178}